seldonian-framework/Tutorials/examples/facial_recognition.md

 <h3 id="discussion" align="center" class="mb-3">Discussion</h3>

 <p>
 The experiment plots show that if we train the CNN in the standard way without using any constraints, it violates the fairness constraint frequently (right panel of Figure 3).
 The fairness constraint is not all that restrictive - it only requires that the accuracies between males and females be within $20\%$ of each other.
 The CNN without the constraint is therefore quite biased in terms of its accuracy for faces of different genders.
 Using the Seldonian toolkit to create a quasi-Seldonian CNN trained subject to the fairness constraint, we achieve a model that never violates the constraint.
 The quasi-Seldonian model takes around 5,000 points before it will return a solution every time.
 With less data, the algorithm returns "No Solution Found," meaning that it was unable to find a safe solution.
-The accuracy of the quasi-Seldonian CNN approaches the accuracy of the CNN without the constraint, with only a difference of $\sim4\%$.
+The accuracy of the quasi-Seldonian CNN approaches the accuracy of the CNN without the constraint, with a difference of $\sim4\%$.
 We stress that we did not perform rigorous hyperparameter tuning to achieve this result.
 It is likely that this gap could be narrowed further with tuning during candidate selection.
 We included the random classifier to show that baseline performance.
 The random classifier never violates the constraint because it has the same prediction function regardless of input.
 </p>

 </div>